dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/artifacts.md

 ### Source Freshness

-As with Documentation, configuring a job for the Source Freshness artifact setting also updates the Data Sources link under **Deploy** to point to the latest Source Freshness report for the selected job.
+As with Documentation, configuring a job for the Source Freshness artifact setting also updates the Data Sources link under **Deploy**.
+The new link points to the latest Source Freshness report for the selected job.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/data-sources.png" title="A link to the latest source freshness snapshot for the selected job"/>